RENIE FERNANDES

 Few are designed to think.

-Over two decades working across Australia and the Middle East, I have seen the same pattern repeat:
+Over two decades working across Australia and the Middle East, one pattern repeats:

 Delivery problems are usually created long before delivery begins.